freeCodeCamp/guide/pages/docs/certificates-guide/count-backwards-with-a-for-loop/index.md

 ---
-title: "freeCodeCamp Challenge Guide: Count Backwards With a For Loop"
+title: "Count Backwards With a For Loop"
+parent: "certificates-guide"
 ---

 A for loop can also count backwards, so long as we can define the right conditions.